22andradeb/Pantry-Pale/README.md

 - Libraries: the user must use 4 libraries when using the code: datetime, getpass, json, os.
 Moreover, the code explains the neccesity of a library for OCR, but it didn't specify which one.
 To download a library, the user must execute the following command: **pip install "name of library"**

 Once the user has one of the possible versions of Python and the required libraries set up, he has to open the file called "Code" and run the program.

+Disclosure: the app was developped on MacOS 13.01 using Python 3.11

 # Usage
 Firstly, users will be asked to sign in into our app.